JamesBarwell/typescript-app-docker-demo/README.md

 Provides an example of how the container should be built and run.

 The commands included here could perhaps remove the need for a proper CI tool in the early stages of a project.
 When CI is required, the commands can just be called by the CI tool, so the CI configuration does not require any special knowledge of how to build the project other than the name of the command.

+### Tmux dev environment

+A simple script is included to run a simple and minimal "dev environment", using vim, the dev docker container and tests.
+Everyone will have their own preferences for how they develop, and this is merely intended to show the benefits of this project setup.

 ## Misc